What is a Low Dose CT Lung Screening and why should I consider it?

 How can I quit smoking?

-85% of lung cancers occurs in current or former smokers.
-Quitting smoking now will decrease your odds for developing cancer.
+85% of lung cancer deaths occur in current or former smokers.
+Quitting smoking now will decrease your odds of developing cancer.
 Screening is not an alternative to smoking cessation.

 Resources available to help you quit smoking include: